reshmabidikar/reshmabidikar.github.io/spring-and-spring-boot/how-to-create-a-spring-boot-thymeleaf-web-application.md

 ```

 - The `BookController` class has a `greeting`field.
 It has the `@Value` annotation with the value **$greeting.** This value can be set in the **application.properties** file as explained below.
 - The `BookController` class also has a `getAllBooks`method.
-This maps to the **"/books"** path as specified via the [GetMapping](https://learnjava.co.in/important-spring-mvc-annotations/#GetMapping) annotation.
+This maps to the **"/books"** path as specified via the [GetMapping](important-spring-mvc-annotations.md#getmapping) annotation.
 - It accepts a Model object as a parameter.
 In [Spring](https://click.linksynergy.com/deeplink?id=MnzIZAZNE5Y&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Fcourse%2Fspring-tutorial-for-beginners%2F), A Model represents the data to be sent to the front-end.
 - Next, the `getAllBooks`method creates a List of `Book` objects and sets it as a Model attribute.
-In a typical Spring Boot application, data is retrieved via Spring Data JPA as demonstrated [here](https://learnjava.co.in/springboot-jpa-example-with-eclipse-and-maven/).
+In a typical Spring Boot application, data is retrieved via Spring Data JPA as demonstrated [here](springboot-jpa-example-with-eclipse-and-maven.md).
 - Similarly, it also sets the `greeting` field as a Model attribute.
-- Thus, any data that needs to be sent to the HTML template, needs to be set as as model attribute like this.
+- Thus, any data that needs to be sent to the HTML template, needs to be set as a model attribute like this.
 - Finally, it returns the String **books**.
 This specifies the name of the Thymeleaf template.

 **Step 10 - Defining a greeting property**